-This will be the seventh Mother’s Day since Dominic ran ahead to Heaven.
+This will be the eighth Mother’s Day since Dominic ran ahead to Heaven.

 Every year has been different because families continue to grow and change and the world turns and life marches on.